Here are some common questions about worship and life at Westminster. Don’t hesitate to contact us if you have a

 To the right of the Sanctuary doors, you’ll find a ramp for walkers, wheelchairs, and anyone wary of steps.
-The back row of pews are handicap accessible, and large-print versions of the hymnal and Bible as well as assistive listening devices are available in the Narthex.
+The back row of pews are handicap accessible.
+Large-print versions of the hymnal and Bible, as well as assistive listening devices, are available in the Narthex.
 Just ask an usher if you need any of these items, and they’ll be happy to assist you.

 Is everyone welcome at Westminster?

 How do I get connected?

 The best way to start is by building relationships with folks.
 Leave your contact information in the pew pad at the end of your pew during Sunday worship so we can reach out and get to know you better.
 Feel free to contact any staff member, and they’ll help you connect with a Bible study, Church School class, choir, ministry, lunch group, supper club, worship volunteer team, or Inquirers’ Class – whichever group feels like the best fit to you.
 You’re welcome to join these activities at any time.
 Check the calendar for current schedules or contact the church office.